 grow 〈Frame〉 〈Direction〉 [〈Amount〉] Grow 〈Frame〉 in the given direction, by 〈Amount〉. 〈Amount〉 may be any integer, positive or negative.
 If suffixed with px, it specifies an exact pixel amount, otherwise it specifies a "reasonable increment".
 Defaults to 1.

-(Frame) may be one of:
+⟨Frame⟩ may be one of:

-- client (Client ID)

-- (Area) (Client Index)
+- client (Client ID) - (Area) (Client Index)

-- nudge (Frame) (Direction) [(Amount)] The same as grow, but move the client in (Direction) instead of resizing it.
+nudge 〈Frame〉〈Direction〉 [〈Amount〉] Like grow, but move the client in 〈Direction〉 instead of resizing it.

 We'll use the following key bindings to interact with views: